JavaRanch Cattle Drive - Classes and Objects

 developers - so this information is right from the horse's mouth!

-Chapter 6 is going to introduce you to inheritance.
+Chapter 5 and 8 are going to introduce you to inheritance.
 More primary

 interview material.
 Inheritance is spiffy and easy.
 Some people have

 trouble with the idea of overriding a method and the "abstract"

 keyword.
 If you have trouble, be sure to ask on the Java College

 forum.
 You will want to understand it well now.
 Just browse the last